MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/use-labels-take-snapshot-your-files.md

 Labeling a set of files is like taking a snapshot of how they existed at a certain point in time.
 Weeks or months after you've taken this snapshot, you might need to view or work with the files as they existed in that snapshot.
 The following procedure explains how to download the labeled versions of a set of files to your workspace.

-1. In Source Control Explorer, open the context menu for the project collection, project, branch, or folder that contains the items you want to download and then select **Advanced**, **Get Specific Version**.
+1. In Source Control Explorer, open the context menu for the project collection, project, branch, or folder that contains the items you want to download and then select **Advanced** > **Get Specific Version**.

    The **Get** dialog box appears.